rwilcox/my-learnings-docs/learning_google_cloud.md

 Q: what are the allowed values for "external"?
 A: Well, for IAMPolicy or IAMPartialPolicies the [format is documented here](https://cloud.google.com/config-connector/docs/reference/resource-docs/iam/iampolicy#supported_resources)

+#### IAMPartialPolicy

+[IAMPartialPolicy](https://cloud.google.com/config-connector/docs/reference/resource-docs/iam/iampartialpolicy) seems to only exist for Cloud Connector (ie it does not exist for Terraform).

+> represents a non-authoritative intent for the associated Google Cloud resource's IAM policy bindings.
+Config Connector merges the bindings in the IAMPartialPolicy spec with the bindings and audit configs that already exist in the underlying IAM policy

+But it's helpful if you have to create more than one definition of policies... (but also _are you sure_?)

 #### Common Errors